Employment Law Solicitors in Warrington If anyone can resolve your employment law nightmare, it’s us.

 Our full employment law service includes everything from Employment Tribunal representation to work discrimination and redundancy packages.

 We advise both employees and employers and will give you straightforward, no-jargon advice.
-Losing your job is stressful enough, make sure that you choose the right solicitor for you and one that has your best interests at heart so that you can reach the solution you want.
+Losing your job or dismissing an employee is stressful enough, make sure that you choose the right solicitor for you and one that has your best interests at heart so that you can reach the solution you want.

 Employment law covers a wide range of legal issues and each of our services is tailored to your specific needs.
 Our team are committed to serving the best interests of our clients and resolving all employment disputes as efficiently as possible.